The hydrogen corridor that will turn Spain into a European powerhouse

 Spanish Hydrogen Backbone

-Thanks to these infrastructures, Spain can take advantage of a historic opportunity to take the lead in the production, transport and export of what will be one of the most important vectors in the decarbonisation of the economy, renewable hydrogen.
+Thanks to this network, Spain can take advantage of a historic opportunity to take the lead in the production, transport and export of what will be one of the most important vectors in the decarbonization of the economy, renewable hydrogen.